 Egypt Economic Outlook

-Egypt Economic GrowthThe economy is expected to grow at a solid pace in FY 2019.
-This is due to higher investment on the back of increased government spending and an improved regulatory environment, a weaker pound and construction activity related to the building of the new capital city should boost activity.
+Egypt Economic GrowthIn FY 2019 economic growth is expected to remain robust.
+Increased government investment spending, an improved regulatory environment, a weaker pound and construction activity related to the building of the new capital city should boost activity.
 However, large fiscal imbalances and the higher price of oil will weigh on prospects.
-FocusEconomics panelists expect GDP to expand 5.1% in FY 2019, which is unchanged from last month’s forecast, and 4.9% in FY 2020.
+FocusEconomics panelists expect GDP to expand 5.2% in FY 2019, which is up 0.1 percentage points from last month’s forecast, and 5.1% in FY 2020.